francesco-casini/Laboratory-of-Bioinformatics-2/README.md

 # Signal Peptide Prediction: Classical vs Machine Learning vs Deep Learning

+This project was developed as part of the Laboratory of Bioinformatics 2 course 2024/2025 for the Master’s degree in Bioinformatics at the University of Bologna.
+It focuses on the computational prediction of signal peptides (SPs)—short N-terminal sequences that act as "zip codes" to direct proteins to their correct cellular destinations.

 ## Project description

 This project investigates and compares three computational approaches for **signal peptide prediction in eukaryotic protein sequences**, progressing from classical statistical methods to modern deep learning architectures.
 The goal is to evaluate how increasingly sophisticated models impact predictive performance.